johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 ## Simple Oil Production Plot
 Here we choose 8 wells at random for a given operator, and plot their oil production streams.
+This is a pre-defined plotting function I have created, which can be found on in the notebook.

 ```javascript
 df9 = df_header[df_header['Current_Operator'].str.contains('XTO')].sample(8)